 7. Know When To Display Dates

 There is disagreement over whether or not dates should be included in the roadmap.
 This is because agile practices are constantly evolving.
 The data used to create the product plan’s internal roadmap is preferable.
-Due to this arrangement, everyone involved in the production process is on the same page.
-When establishing an Agile product roadmap, you may be unable to show the time zone.
+Due to this arrangement, everyone involved in the production process is aligned.
+When establishing an Agile product roadmap, you may not be able to display the time zone.
 You can watch the sequence instead.

 8. Measurable Roadmap

-You should ensure that all of your goals can be quantified.
-To do this, you must select the metrics that will tell you whether or not your target has been met.
+Ensure that all your goals can be quantified.
+To do this, you must select the metrics that will indicate whether your target has been met.
 You’ll be able to demonstrate that the objectives were met in this manner.
-It is necessary to figure out how many customers should be engaged or how much time may be spent on your product, for example, while developing an agile roadmap that intends to enhance engagement.
+It is necessary to determine how many customers should be engaged or how much time should be spent on your product, for example, when developing an agile roadmap that aims to enhance engagement.

 Also Read: Ten Scrum Software Tools To Increase Your Team’s Productivity